Obituary of Hope Constance Marjorie Smith

 Hope leaves behind her daughter and son-in-law, Lynn and Edward Peters of Berkeley, CA; her son Scott Hausrath of Algona, Washington; and her niece Rosemary Wilcox, nephews Selwyn and Martin Lloyd, all of England.

 We have tremendous gratitude for all those who helped Hope in her last years including Oak Cottage Memory Care, Brightstar of Santa Barbara, Casa St. James, Central Coast Hospice and so many more individuals.
-May God bless you all abundantly for helping Mom in so many ways.To send flowers to the family or plant a tree in memory of Constance Smith, please visit Tribute Store
+May God bless you all abundantly for helping Mom in so many ways.To send flowers to the family or plant a tree in memory of Hope Smith, please visit Tribute Store